Promissory Notes – Definition, Types, Elements, and Points to Remember

 • Repayment date

-Clearly states the date on which repayment for the loan amount needs to be cleared.
+Clearly states the date on which repayment for the loan amount is due.

 • Interest rate

-The promissory note must mention the interest rate calculated on the basis of the annual percentage rate charged on borrowed or lent amount.
+The promissory note must mention the interest rate, often expressed as an annual percentage rate (APR), that will be charged on the borrowed or lent amount.

 • Final amount after adding interest